 Who qualifies for Extra Help?

 Some people get LIS/Extra Help automatically.
-These include people who are enrolled in both Medicaid and Medicare (often called dual eligible), those receiving Supplemental Security Income (SSI), and those who qualify for a Medicare Savings Programs.
+These include people who are enrolled in both Medicaid and Medicare (often called dual eligible), those receiving Supplemental Security Income (SSI), and those who qualify for a Medicare Savings Program.
 These individuals do not need to apply for the program, though they may still wish to consult a benefits counselor to determine the best Part D plan to suit their situation.

 Benefits of Extra Help

 The amount of Extra Help a beneficiary receives depends on their income and resources.
 Beneficiaries will receive either a full-subsidy or a partial-subsidy.
 Be sure to review the Extra Help 2017 chart for details.
 Most people who qualify for Extra Help will pay:

 - No premiums,